Chapter 11:

 The Perfect Solution

-The wind rose suddenly in response to the words uttered.
-Blake had a solemn look on his face as he awaited his reflection's response.
-And eventually, he got one.
+The wind rose suddenly in response to Rin's words.
+He had a solemn look on his face as he awaited his reflection's response.

 "So, in other words...
 You're giving up?"

-"It's the only logical thing to do.
-The police won't make it in time to save Lena so that leaves one of three options..."
+"It's all I can do.
+The police won't make it in time to save Lena so that gives us one of three options..."

 He covered his mouth with his hand before continuing.

-"One, I try to fight off the terrorists myself.
+"One, I try and fight off the terrorists myself.
 I shouldn't have to spell out the problem with that one so let's move on."

 "Two, I give the terrorists what they want.
-I can tell that woman where I hid the pocket- or stasis bomb and try to ensure Lena's safety."
+I can tell that woman where I hid the pocket- or stasis bomb and try to ensure Lena's safety that way."

 "Risks are too high.
 Her behavior is too erratic.
-You can't reasonably say she won't kill you even after you give her what she wants.
-Plus, giving her the stasis bomb would basically guarantee the end of the world.
-Clearly a no go."
+You can't reasonably say she won't kill you even after giving her what she wants.
+Plus, handing over the stasis bomb would basically guarantee the end of the world."

-Blake's head slumped as he finished talking.
+Rin's head slumped as he finished talking.
 Out of frustration, he ran his fingers through his hair.
 He kept reassuring himself this was the best solution, but something was nagging at him on the inside.
-Ignoring it, he stood up.
+Despite this, his reflection changed the subject.

-Back inside the mall, he dragged the paper bag behind him.
-It was small, yet it felt so heavy.
-It was a constant weight pulling him down as he traversed the countless empty pathways.
+Rin dragged the paper bag behind him as he trudged through the mall.
+Despite how small it was, it felt so heavy.
+A constant weight pulling him down as he traversed the countless and empty pathways.

-Somewhere along the way, he noticed he'd started counting all the windows he was passing by, while having nothing to listen to but his own heartbeat and the slight rustling of the paper bag.
+Somewhere along the way, he started to count all the windows he was passing by, while having nothing to listen to but his own heartbeat and the rustling of the paper bag.

 Window, heartbeat, rustling.